Art Taipei & World Trade Centre

 In Jess McNeil’s video The Wall' (2009) and 'The Swimmers' (2009) the grid of human activity is sharply contrasted by the forces of nature.
 Through digital manipulation only the shadows of the simmers remain in the water.
 The work is a poetic remind of Nature's timeless presence.

-Trained in both art and computer science Jon McCormack is one of a handful of Australian artists who makes art works primarily by writing computer software.
-His creative process demands the understanding of the complex rule-based language of programming.
-In developing 'Niche Constructions' (2008-9) his aesthetic sensibility has guided the code-written logic underpinning the work to achieve a fine digital drawing process occurring in real time in the gallery.
+As an artist-scientist Jon McCormack is one of a handful of Australian artists who makes art works by writing computer software.
+His creative process demands the understanding of the complex language of programming.
+In 'Niche Constructions' (2008-9) his aesthetic sensibility guides the code-written logic of the work to achieve a digital drawing process occurring in real time.

 Curator: Annie Ivanova